mrcabbage972/mrcabbage972.github.io/content/_index.md

 [Google Scholar](https://scholar.google.com/citations?user=6yT0YfgAAAAJ&hl=en) | [LinkedIn](https://www.linkedin.com/in/victor-m-88340822) | [Resume](media/resume.pdf) | [X (Twitter)](https://x.com/MrColeslaw972)

 ## News
 **October 2025**: Our preprint for the paper ```MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources``` is out on [ArXiv](https://arxiv.org/abs/2509.25531).
+Our paper ```FreshBrew: A Benchmark for Evaluating AI Agents on Java Code Migration``` had been accepted to *International Conference on Software Engineering (ICSE) 2026*.

 **September 2025**: Our papers ```FreshBrew: A Benchmark for Evaluating AI Agents on Java Code Migration``` and ```GitChameleon 2.0: Evaluating AI Code Generation Against Python Library Version Incompatibilities``` had been accepted to the *NeurIPS 2025 Deep Learning for Code Workshop*.